Simple Present Tense

 collection of poems

-roads to the city paris
+roads to the city parismany houses in rows

 let me die tip kris